hkfrei/alpinePassMap/README.md

 ## Acknowledgments

-* The awesome BLENDID task and build tools.
-With that I finally found a good way to organize my code in modules.
+* The awesome [BLENDID](https://github.com/vigetlabs/blendid/blob/master/README.md) task and build tools.
+With that, I finally found a good way to organize my code in modules.
 * Vince Garcia, my cycling buddy who drove many of those passes with me;-)